transientlunatic/asimov/docs/source/getting-started.rst

 -----------

 You can get started with an analysis-ready gravitational wave project in just a few quick steps.
-You'll need to have asimov installed first; you can find information about doing this in the :ref:`installation guide`.
+You'll need to have asimov installed first; you can find information about doing this in the :ref:`installation-guide`.

 1. **Create a new asimov project**
    Asimov projects are used to keep all of the data required to construct analyses, and all of the results they produce, together in one organised place.